simonw/llm/docs/usage.md

 This is useful for piping content to standard input, for example:

     curl -s 'https://simonwillison.net/2023/May/15/per-interpreter-gils/' | \
-      llm --system 'Suggest topics for this post as a JSON array'
+      llm -s 'Suggest topics for this post as a JSON array'